-Heating is provided by instantaneous electric heaters.
-Hot water is provided by a hot water cylinder, fitted with an electric immersion heater located in a bedroom cupboard.
+There is a hot water tank located in the rear bedroom.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-The owner has advised that drainage is to a private septic tank located in the neighbouring croft.
+The owner has advised that drainage is to a private septic tank located in the rear field.
 This has not been inspected or tested.
 Fire, Smoke and Burglar Alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
-Carbon monoxide detectors are also required where appropriate.
-Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
-Any Additional Limits to Inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+There are smoke detectors fitted within the property.
+I am advised by the seller that inter-linked smoke alarms, carbon monoxide detectors and heat detectors have been installed to comply with Scottish Government legislation.
+It is outwith the scope of this report to check the compliance or functionality of such appliances and systems.
+Any Additional Limits to Inspection The property was occupied, fully furnished and all floors were covered.
+Consequently, my inspection of the flooring and other elements was restricted.
+In accordance with Health and Safety Guidelines, I have not disturbed insulation or furniture and floor coverings have not been moved.
+Where present, personal effects within cupboards and wardrobes have not been moved, therefore limiting my inspection.
+I was unable to inspect the sub floor area as no suitable access hatch was available.
+My physical inspection of the roof void area was restricted due to insulation material and the limited size of the space.
+As a result, the roof void area was only viewed from the access hatch.
+There was no access to the kitchen extension roof.
+Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.

 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns, you should engage a qualified asbestos surveyor.

 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.